JSchreijer/barcode-classify-transformer/README.md

 Internship by Jitske Schreijer

 In this thesis I will be working with data from https://github.com/luukromeijn/MDDB-phylogeny/tree/main and implementing this, using a transformer model.
-This transformer model will be based on DNABERT
+This transformer model will be based on DNABERT-S
 ```
  @misc{zhou2023dnabert2,
       title={DNABERT-2: Efficient Foundation Model and Benchmark For Multi-Species Genome},